cosmos/cosmos/whitepaper.md

 Year 9: 300
 ```

+### Becoming a Validator After Genesis Day

+Gnut holders who are not already validators can become one by signing and
+submitting a `BondTx` transaction.
+The amount of gnuts provided as
+collateral must be nonzero.
+Anyone can become a validator at any
+time, except when the size of the current validator set is greater than the
+maximum number of validators allowed.
+In that case, the transaction is only
+valid if the amount of gnuts is greater than the amount of effective gnuts held
+by the smallest validator, where effective gnuts include yet-unvested and
+delegated gnuts.
+When a new validator replaces an existing validator in such a
+way, the existing validator becomes inactive and all the gnuts and delegated
+gnuts enter the unbonding state.
+Note that, given the distribution of genesis
+validators, the 33 available validator spots, and the issuance schedule, it is
+impossible for any genesis validators to become unbonded by this mechanism.

 ### Penalties for Validators

 There must be some penalty imposed on the validators for when they intentionally